-Step 1: Try to Get Approved for a Third Southwest Credit Card
+1. Try to Get Approved for a Second Southwest Credit Card

-You can also try closing one card before applying for another or if you are declined, see if they will allos you to move credit between cards.
-If I can get approved for a third card, and I have confirmed that it IS possible, then I’ll have another 50,000 Southwest points.
+You can also try closing one card before applying for another, or if you are declined, see if they will allow you to move credit between cards.

-I earned the Southwest Companion Pass late in 2015, which allowed my husband to fly free with us (whether we pay in points or cash) through the end of 2016.
-Because you cannot earn the 50,000-point credit card bonuses again for 24 months from the time you first earned them, you cannot earn the pass using that technique again until 24 months have passed.
+I earned my first Southwest Companion Pass late in 2015, which allowed my husband to fly free with us (whether we paid in points or cash) through the end of 2016.
+Because you cannot earn the credit card bonus points again for 24 months from the time you first earned them (once every 24 months for a personal card and once for a business card), you cannot earn the pass using that technique again until 24 months have passed.

-To fix this problem, you can have your spouse — or whomever is your Southwest Companion — apply for the Pass next and allow YOU to be THEIR companion.
-Plus, they can collect 50,000 for each card sign-up — Premier, Plus, Business and Chase Sapphire Preferred — potentially restocking a family with up to 200,000 points.
+To fix this problem, you can have your spouse or loved one — or whomever is your Southwest Companion — apply for the pass next and allow YOU to be THEIR companion.
+Plus, they can collect the bonus points for each card sign-up — Premier, Plus, Business and Chase Sapphire Preferred — potentially restocking a family with 200,000 points or more.
 That ought to be enough for a while :).

 You could potentially switch to another airline by signing up for one of their cards (beware the Chase 5/24 rule, however) until you have more points.

 You can re-earn the credit card bonuses from Chase 24 months after first earning them.
 If you are rotating between spouses, after their pass expires in two years — or you run out of Southwest points — you can re-apply and re-earn those 150,000-200,000 points and the accompanying Southwest Companion Pass.

 That is as long as they don’t change the rules on us.
 After that, we would be back at Step 1!

 What do you do to earn more Southwest points?

 10 Things You Can Do to Start Flying Free TODAY!